ilcardella/ArduinoCoffeeMachine/README.md

 ### Components

-This is the list of components required for this project:
+This is the list of components I used for the project:
-- 1x Arduino (any board type will do)
+- 1x Arduino Nano (any board type will do)
 - 1x Solid State Relay 40A
 - 2x Digital temperature sensor TSic306
 - 1x I2C 128x64 OLED